Earth Systems and Energy Resources (GEO100)

 The course gives an introduction to the Earth as a system.
-It covers therefore aspects for other than earth sciences as well like construction, environment and climatology.
+Therefore, it covers aspects for other fields than earth sciences alone, such as construction, environment and climatology.
 Laboratory practices aim for the understanding of basic concepts and processes in applied geosciences.
 This course is taught in English but the student can choose to submit in Norwegian or English.

 Facts